Graylog2/documentation/pages/sidecar.rst

   $ sudo systemctl restart graylog-sidecar

 Check the log files in ``/var/log/graylog-sidecar`` for any errors.
 Understand that not only the Sidecar but also all backends, like ``filebeat``, will be started as ``sidecar`` user after these changes.
 So all log files that the backend should observe also need to be readable by the ``sidecar`` user.
-Depending on the Linux distribution there is usually an adminstrator group which has access to most log files.
+Depending on the Linux distribution there is usually an administrator group which has access to most log files.
 By adding the ``sidecar`` user to that group you can grant access fairly easy.
 For example on Debian/Ubuntu systems this group is called ``adm`` (see `System Groups in Debian Wiki <https://wiki.debian.org/SystemGroups>`_ or `Security/Privileges - Monitor system logs in Ubuntu wiki <https://wiki.ubuntu.com/Security/Privileges#Monitor_system_logs>`_).